 Mental capacity and mental illness

 Mental capacity means you have ability to make your own decisions.
 If you lose mental capacity the Mental Capacity Act 2005 protects you and your rights.
 You may lose mental capacity because of your mental illness.
 This section explains mental capacity and how the Act works.
-This information is for anyone affected by mental illness in England.
+This information is for adults affected by mental illness in England.
 It’s also for their loved ones and carers and anyone interested in this subject.

 - The Mental Capacity Act (MCA) is the law that protects you if you aren’t able to make decisions because you lack capacity.